Geraldine Barniville

 Geraldine Barniville (nee Houlihan; born 7 November 1942) is an Irish former squash and tennis player.
 Barniville is a native of Birr in County Offaly and comes from a prominent legal family (of the D.A.
 Houlihan law firm).

+Career

 As a tennis player, Barniville won a record nine Carrickmines titles during her career, the first in 1963.
-At the 1964 U.S. National Championships she faced the eighth-seeded Carole Caldwell in the second round and pushed her to deep in the third set.
+At the 1964 U.S. National Championships she faced the eighth-seeded Carole Caldwell in the second round and pushed her deep into the third set.
 She played in 10 Federation Cup ties for Ireland between 1964 and 1977.